MordorsElite/gfe_driver_hal_latency_chunks/README.md

 ##### HAL
 Use the branch `master` from `https://gitlab.inria.fr/cedar/hal-dynamic-graph`.

-Follow the instructions in the README of the repository to setup and build the library.
+Navigate to the HAL folder and adhere to the guidelines provided in the README of the repository to configure and compile the library.
 Then configure the driver with:

 ```